 Explore Tiger Beach

 Diving at Tiger Beach in the Bahamas offers an unparalleled experience for shark enthusiasts and underwater explorers alike.
 Nestled off Grand Bahama, this world-renowned dive site is a haven for those seeking close encounters with the majestic tiger shark.
-With crystal clear azure waters and a sandy ocean floor at just 20 feet deep, the visibility is exceptional, allowing divers to fully appreciate the graceful movements of these apex predators.
+With crystal clear azure waters and a sandy ocean floor at just 6 meters/20 feet deep, the visibility is exceptional, allowing divers to fully appreciate the graceful movements of these apex predators.
 The shallow depth also means longer dive times without the worry of decompression limits, making it accessible for divers of all levels.
 This unique setting, combined with the gentle nature of the sharks, creates an awe-inspiring atmosphere that is both thrilling and serene.

 Beyond the tiger sharks, Tiger Beach is a canvas of marine life, featuring various species of sharks and vibrant aquatic ecosystems.
 The current-free environment is ideal for photography, capturing the intricate patterns and behaviors of the marine inhabitants.
 Dive operations in the area are well-equipped to provide safe and memorable experiences, with knowledgeable guides ensuring divers adhere to safety protocols while respecting the natural habitat.
 Seasonal variations bring different species into the spotlight, offering surprises that make each dive unique.
 This combination of accessibility, biodiversity, and the sheer thrill of shark encounters makes Tiger Beach a standout destination for any diving enthusiast.